tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/framework.md

 Pass "library_filename" to a platform-specific mechanism for dynamically loading a library.
 The rules for determining the exact location of the library are platform-specific and are not documented here.
+When the library is loaded, ops and kernels registered in the library via the `REGISTER_*` macros are made available in the TensorFlow process.
+Note that ops with the same name as an existing op are rejected and not registered with the process.

 ##### Args: